Vacaville Allows Businesses To Operate Outdoors On Vacant City Property

 Those businesses are now permitted to use parks, vacant areas, and vacant private parking lots to work.

+Faithful customers no longer have to sit in their trucks to enjoy their espresso.

+Greg Serrao said, “This reminds us of Italy, all being Italians, we enjoy this a whole bunch.”

+The City of Vacaville hopes you go to one of their city-owned parking lots.
 City leaders admit there will be a learning curve but all agree serving customers and clients outdoors will give everyone a taste of what they have to offer.
+And help lift their business through a little extra promotion.

+“A lot more people are seeing us working out and believing in us and practicing all of the guidelines so they want to come to the gym and sign up,” said Stevens.